Hugh de Puiset

 Hugh de Puiset (c.
 1125 – 3 March 1195) was a medieval Bishop of Durham and Chief Justiciar of England under King Richard I. He was the nephew of King Stephen of England and Henry of Blois, who both assisted Hugh's ecclesiastical career.
 He held the office of treasurer of York for a number of years, which led him into conflict with Henry Murdac, Archbishop of York.
 In 1153, Hugh was elected bishop of Durham despite the opposition of Murdac.

 Hugh was not involved in the controversy between King Henry II and Thomas Becket, Archbishop of Canterbury.
-The king did suspect Hugh of supporting Henry's heir, Henry the Young King, when the prince rebelled and Hugh was also suspected of aiding the King of Scots, William I, during an invasion of Northern England in 1174.
-After the accession of Henry's second son Richard as king, Hugh bought the office of Sheriff of Northumberland, as well as the earldom of Northumbria.
+The king suspected Hugh of supporting Henry's heir, Henry the Young King, when the prince rebelled.
+Additionally, Hugh was suspected of aiding the King of Scots, William I, during an invasion of Northern England in 1174.
+After the accession of Henry's second son, Richard, as king, Hugh bought the office of Sheriff of Northumberland as well as the earldom of Northumbria.
 He also acquired the office of Justiciar, which he was supposed to share with William de Mandeville, but with Mandeville's death Hugh shared the office with William Longchamp.
-Longchamp had managed to secure the office for himself by the middle of 1190.
+Longchamp secured the office for himself by the middle of 1190.

 As a bishop, Hugh was noted as a builder, including a stone bridge in the city of Durham and the Galilee Chapel in Durham Cathedral.
 His administration of the episcopal lands included an inquest into the exact holdings of the bishopric.
 As a patron, Hugh sponsored the career of the medieval chronicler Roger of Hoveden.
-Hugh had a long-term mistress, by whom he had at least two sons, and possibly two more.
+Hugh had a long-term mistress, by whom he had at least two sons and possibly two more.

 Early life

-Hugh was the nephew of brothers King Stephen of England and Henry of Blois, born as the younger son of Hugh III, lord of Puiset and Agnes, sister of Stephen and Henry.
-Agnes' parents were Stephen, Count of Blois and Adela, a daughter of King William the Conqueror.
+Hugh was the nephew of brothers King Stephen of England and Henry of Blois, the younger son of Hugh III, lord of Puiset, and Agnes, sister of Stephen and Henry.
+Agnes' parents were Stephen, Count of Blois, and Adela, a daughter of King William the Conqueror.
 His paternal family held a lordship in Northern France.
 Hugh was born in approximately 1125, for in 1153 with his election as bishop he was still under the canonical age limit for bishops of 28.
 Henry acquired for Hugh the office of archdeacon in the see of Winchester, sometime before 1139.

 Hugh afterwards became archdeacon of York and treasurer of York, sometime around 1143, probably through the patronage of William FitzHerbert while he was serving his first term as Archbishop of York.
-While treasurer, he was a member of the party at York that wanted to elect Hilary as archbishop after William FitzHerbert's deposition in 1147.
-The successful candidate was Henry Murdac, the Abbot of Fountains, who was supported by the bishops of Durham and Carlisle, William of St. Barbara and Æthelwold respectively.
+While treasurer he was a member of the party at York that wanted to elect Hilary as archbishop after William FitzHerbert's deposition in 1147.
+The successful candidate was Henry Murdac, the Abbot of Fountains, who was supported by the bishops of Durham and Carlisle, William of St. Barbara and Æthelwold.
 Murdac excommunicated Hugh, who returned the gesture.